 - 0.75 oz Blue Curaçao

 - Plenty of crushed ice

 To be able to layer the liquids and pour the shots, you will need some basic bartending equipment and glasses.
-Here's the list of everything that will come in handy:
+Here's the list of the tools needed for Rainbow Shots:

 - Metal cocktail shaker or a shaker alternative

 - Hawthorne Strainer